mvolkmann/blog/src/swift/SwiftUI.md

 The {% aTargetBlank "https://developer.apple.com/documentation/swiftui/toggle",
 "Toggle" %} view enables toggling between on and off states.
-By default it renders as a switch with a circular thumb.
+By default it renders as a switch with a circular thumb with a label on the leading side.

 The default switch background color is the `AccentColor` set in `Assets.xcassets`.